 Security researchers also spotted a significant uptick in Rietspoof activity since January 2019.

-Rietspoof is known to be a “dropper” or download type of malware since it’s used to download newer more powerful strains of the malware that can cause even more damage on the victim’s system.
+Rietspoof is known to be a “dropper” or download type of malware.
+For example, an attacker can use the malware to download newer more powerful strains of the malware.
+This can then cause even more damage on the victim’s system.

 4-stage infection process